Son hears fallen FDNY dad's heartbeat after organ donation

-NEW YORK (PIX11) — Family and friends said FDNY Firefighter Billy Moon had the biggest heart.
-Thursday night, his widow, two young children and parents got to hear that heart again in the chest of the man who received it.
+NEW YORK (WPIX) – Family and friends said New York firefighter Billy Moon had the biggest heart.
+On Thursday, his widow, two young children and parents got to hear that heart again in the chest of the man who received it.

-Moon died after falling twenty feet during a training exercise in Brooklyn in December of 2022.
-Kristina Moon transferred Billy Moon to LiveOnNY’s Donor Care Unit at NYU Langone Health.
-Five of Billy Moon’s organs have been transplanted into recipients.
+Moon died after falling 20 feet during a training exercise in Brooklyn in December 2022.
+His wife, Kristina Moon, transferred him to LiveOnNY’s Donor Care Unit at NYU Langone Health.
+Five of Moon’s organs were transplanted into recipients.

-Thursday night, Moon’s family got to meet 63-year-old Richard Grehl.
-He received Moon’s heart just ten days after going on the donor list.
+On Thursday night, Moon’s family got to meet 63-year-old Richard Grehl, who received Moon’s heart just 10 days after going on the donor list.

-Kristina Moon used a stethoscope to hear her husband’s heart in Grehl.
+Kristina Moon used a stethoscope to hear her husband’s heart inside Grehl.

 “He was passionate.
-The passion comes from the heart, so to hear that heart is still beating is very emotional,” Kristina Moon said.
+The passion comes from the heart, so to hear that heart is still beating is very emotional,” she said.

 Colin Moon, 9, sobbed after hearing his father’s heart again.